-Forex trading, also known as foreign exchange trading, is whereby individuals buy and sell currencies to profit from fluctuations in their value.
-It is gradually gaining acceptance in India owing to the growing internet usage and the expansion of the global market.
+Forex trading, or foreign exchange trading, is where people sell and purchase currencies to profit from changes in their value.
+It is gradually but surely gaining acceptance in India due to the growing use of the internet and the general expansion of the international market.

-Currency traders seek to exploit changes in exchange rates, especially through the use of borrowed funds.
+Currency traders try to take advantage of exchange rate changes, particularly by applying borrowed capital.
 Still, one cannot underestimate the volatility of the forex markets, which requires stringent regulation.
-It is the responsibility of these regulatory authorities to ensure that there are no unfair practices and that investors are safeguarded while the market is made stable.
+These regulatory authorities are responsible for ensuring that there are no unfair practices and that investors are safeguarded while the market is made stable.

 Regulatory Bodies in India